 CALGARY, AB. - The Western Hockey League announced today that Medicine Hat Tigers’ forward Emerson Etem is the WHL Player of the Week.

 Etem has goals in all seven games played this season and leads the WHL with 12 markers and sits 4th among all scorers with 14 points (12 goals, 2 assists) to help the Tigers to a 5-3-0-0 start to the 2011-12 season.
-A 19-year-old from Long Beach, CA, Etem is playing his third full season with the Medicine Hat Tigers.
-The Californian has set career highs in all offensive categories this season, with three games still remaining on the Tigers’ schedule.
-Earlier this season Etem signed an NHL entry level contract with the Anahiem Ducks who selected the forwarded 29th overall in the 2010 NHL Draft.
-This is his second WHL Player of the Week Award.
+A 19-year-old from Long Beach, CA, Etem is entering his third full season with the Medicine Hat Tigers.
+The Californian enjoyed career highs in all offensive categories last season, scoring 45 goals and 35 assists for 80 points.
+Etem recently signed an NHL entry level contract with the Anahiem Ducks who selected the forwarded 29th overall in the 2010 NHL Draft.
+This is his first WHL Player of the Week Award.

-The WHL has also nominated Ty Rimmer of the Tri-City Americans for the CHL Goaltender of the Week Award.
-Rimmer posted a 3-0-0-0 record this past week, stopping 78 of 81 shots faced for a 0.963 save-percentage and 1.07 goals-against average.
-Rimmer, a 19-year-old from Edmonton, AB, led the Americans to victories over the Vancouver Giants, Spokane Chiefs and Prince George Cougars and a 5-1 victory over the Edmonton Oil Kings.
+The WHL has also nominated Andrey Makarov of the Saskatoon Blades for the CHL Goaltender of the Week Award.
+Makarov posted a 2-0-0-0 record this past week, stopping 59 of 61 shots faced for a 1.000 goals-against average and 0.967 save percentage.
+Makarov, a native of Kazan, Russia, led the Blades to a 4-1 win over the Prince George Cougars and a 5-1 victory over the Edmonton Oil Kings.

 WHL Player of the Week